Virginia Landlord-Tenant Act

 • Ensure the property is sanitary so it doesn’t constitute a health hazard.

-If a landlord fails to meet the aforementioned requirements, the law provides the tenant with some options.
-Among these options is for the tenant to exercise their right to “repair and deduct” from rent.
+If a Virginia residential landlord fails to meet the aforementioned requirements, the law provides the tenant with some options.
+Among these options is for the tenant to exercise their right to “repair and deduct” from rent payments.

-Just like in other state's landlord tenant laws, discrimination in regard to housing is illegal in Virginia.
-Under federal fair housing laws, it’s illegal for housing providers to discriminate against their tenant based on the 7 protected classes: race, national origin, color, religion, sex, familial status, and disability.
+Just like in other state's local landlord tenant laws, discrimination in regard to housing is illegal in Virginia.
+Under federal fair housing laws and Virginia Landlord Tenant Act, it’s illegal for Virginia residential landlords to discriminate against their tenants based on the 7 protected classes: race, national origin, color, religion, sex, familial status, and disability.
+Violations of these Fair Housing laws may result in fines, penalties, and reasonable attorney fees to cover the costs of legal action taken against the housing provider.

 3. Small Claims Lawsuits